kamil34/task_manager/README.md

 # Task Manager / To-Do App (CLI)
-Maintain your tasks differently to be more productive. <br />
+Maintain your tasks in a modern way to be more productive. <br />
 This project uses Python.